Qualification/Certification Duration: 1 year

 - Anatomy and Physiology

 - Word Processing

-- To supplement and enhance the QQI modules the course will offer, three specialist weeks through the year, focusing on Introduction to Policing Studies, Introduction to Fire Service Operations and PHECC Emergency First Response (EFR)
+- To supplement and enhance the QQI modules the course will offer, two specialist weeks through the year, focusing on Introduction to Policing Studies, Introduction to Fire Service Operations and PHECC Emergency First Response (EFR)